-Do not use Vicodin if you have taken an MAO inhibitor in the past 14 days.
+Do not use this medicine if you have taken a MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.

-To make sure Vicodin is safe for you, tell your doctor if you have:
+To make sure Vicodin is safe for you, tell your doctor if you have ever had:

 Vicodin is more likely to cause breathing problems in older adults and people who are severely ill, malnourished, or otherwise debilitated.